Also known as: Wool wax poisoning, Wool alcohol poisoning, Glossylan poisoning, Golden dawn poisoning or Sparklelan poisoning

 Lanolin may be found in these products:

 Seek medical help right away.
 Do NOT make the person throw up unless poison control or a health care provider tells you to.

 Before Calling Emergency

 Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
 This national hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 What to Expect at the Emergency Room

-Medical-grade lanolin is relatively nonpoisonous.
-Nonmedical grade lanolin can sometimes cause a minor rash on your skin.
-Because it is similar to wax, eating large amounts of lanolin can cause a blockage in your intestines.
+Medical-grade lanolin is not very poisonous.
+Nonmedical grade lanolin sometimes causes a minor skin rash.
+Lanolin is similar to wax, so eating large amounts of it can cause a blockage in the intestines.
 Recovery is very likely.